FAQs: Internet Terminology

 What is DSL?

-DSL is an internet connection delivered via the type of lines traditionally used for landline telephones.
+DSL is an internet connection delivered via the type of copper lines traditionally used for landline telephones.
 The abbreviation stands for “Direct Subscriber Line.”
-Telephone lines are made mostly of copper.
-While copper is an ideal conductor, data cannot travel as quickly via telephone lines as it can with fiber-optic systems.
+While copper is an ideal conductor, data cannot travel as quickly via telephone lines as it can with fiber or cable.

 Fiber-optic internet is an internet connection that transfers data via fiber-optic cables.
 “Fiber” refers to the thin glass wires inside the larger protective cable.
-“Optic” refers to the way the type of data is transferred; in this case, light signals.
-So a fiber-optic network is an internet network in which data is delivered in light signals via small, flexible glass wires.
+“Optic” refers to the way the type of data is transferred, in this case, light signals.

 What is streaming?

-Streaming refers to any media content – live or recorded – delivered to computers and mobile devices via the internet and played back in real time.
-Podcasts, webcasts, movies, TV shows, and music videos are common forms of streaming content.
-Hulu, Netflix, Sling, Spotify, and Amazon Prime Video are all examples of streaming services.
+Streaming refers to any media content (music, podcasts, movies, etc.) delivered to any internet-connected device (computers, mobile phones, Smart TVs, etc.).
+Hulu, Netflix, YouTube, Sling, Spotify, and Amazon Prime Video are all examples of streaming services.

 What is phishing?